top of page

 Mukaa blue roof.jpg

 We are also constantly looking for ways to create sustainable projects that will serve to benefit the children long term.
-Things like the bore hole for clean water, egg producing chickens that provide daily protein for the children, and the planting of a garden for fresh vegetables.
-Below is a list of our top priorities for 2022 and beyond.
+Things like the borehole for clean water and the planting of a garden for fresh vegetables.
+Below is a list of our top priorities for 2023 and beyond.

 • Provide required maintenance for the home's existing buildings